IamAdiSri/IamAdiSri/README.md

 ## 👨‍💻 What I've Been Up To Recently

+- Joined SentiSum as an NLP and ML engineer. 💼
 - Finished writing my master's thesis (still under review). 🎉
 - Made the [lori](https://iamadisri.github.io/lori/) website as a joke(?).
-- Submitted a paper to EMNLP 2021 (under anonymity period).
+- Authored and submitted a research paper to a conference (under anonymity period).
 - Worked on a platform for AI for medicine in collaboration with Intel Labs.
 - Reviewed 2 papers for the SemEval Workshop 2020 @ COLING 2020.
 - Ranked within the top 5 percentile in Task 9 Sentimix at SemEval 2020.
 Submitted and had paper accepted at the SemEval Workshop 2020 @ COLING 2020.